Skip to main content

 OneSignal Integration

 OneSignal lets you add push notifications to your Newly app.
 Connect with one click and the AI sets up the SDK, notification components, and a preferences screen for you.
+Supports both iOS and Android.

 What is OneSignal?